patrickdoc/auto-cluster-maven-plugin/README.md

 If you use version control and would like to use this structure permanently, you can disable the `dryRun` option to overwrite your source files.

-> :warning: This will delete your existing files.
+> :warning: **WARNING**: This will delete your existing files.
 Please be very careful.

 ```bash
 mvn io.github.patrickdoc:auto-cluster-maven-plugin:cluster -DdryRun=false